cyberbotics/webots/docs/reference/discord_technical-questions.md

 > hi there. if i use the supervisor to track the position of a robot. is it possible to send the position information to another controller?

 `@AyresAlmada` Did you ever find if this was possible?
 At least getting the robots position?

-##### Conor 05/17/2020 23:52:53
-Hello, I'm working on a room-mapping robot for my final year project and was wondering if it is possible to get the grid that the robot is currently on?
-I'm trying to do a very basic 2d array as a topological map?

-##### Lussfer 05/17/2020 09:38:58
-Does any of the example use pure pursuit path follow algorithm by any chance?